Arborek is a small tourist village in Raja Ampat.

 Where is Raja Ampat?
 Well, if you have not heard of it, believe me, it is the hidden heaven in the islands of East Indonesia.
 Before I introduce you to the beauty of Raja Ampat, let me acclimatize you by showing a glimpse of it.

-Now, think of traveling through big and small island sprinkled on the emerald green waters.
+Now, think of traveling through big and small islands sprinkled on the emerald green waters.
 Your boat stops at a jetty and when you land all you see is the corals on the bed of the ocean, swaying on the pristine white sands.

 You walk down the pier and the painted faces of local kids greet you.
 They sing and dance to entertain you.
 They carry basic bow and arrow in their hands.
-Holding you hand, they fondly walk you to their village.
+Holding your hand, they fondly walk you to their village.

 This is how I entered the Arborek tourism village in Raja Ampat.
 In a while, we were all singing and dancing with the villagers.
-We all sat by the white beach under the shade of trees that sheltered us from the shark-like sun.
+We all sat on the white beach under the shade of trees that sheltered us from the shark-like sun.